ianioMurray/AdventureGame/README.md

 - gameUI.js = eventHandlers and game function
 - inventory.js = character equipment inventory
 - monsters.js = models the monsters
-- toHit.js = returns the roll required to hit an oppoent for monsters and characters
+- toHit.js = returns the roll required to hit an opponent for monsters and characters

 - Alignments.js - TODO